 Part of the reason scammers get so much money is because they’re constantly trying new schemes.
-Whether it’s a call promising to save you money on your student loans, an email supposedly from Amazon telling you to log in to resolve an issue with your account or an Internet ad promising you’ll save thousands of dollars on car insurance by doing “one weird trick,” a lot of people are trying to fool you into giving them money.
+Whether it’s a telephone call promising to save you money on your student loans, an email supposedly from Amazon telling you to log in to resolve an issue with the credit card on your account or tempting children to visit a scam site online, a lot of people are trying to fool you into giving them money.

 The good news is that you can protect yourself from scams.
 If you take these eight steps to protect yourself and your information, scammers will find it very difficult to trick you out of your money.